Music, Writing & Creative Arts

 at The International Peace Resource Center Library in Missoula, Montana.

-The library has between 12 and 15 thousand volumes.
-Our most recent addition will include the S. Brian Wilson Annex, a collection
+The library has between 12 and 20 thousand volumes.
+Our most recent addition includes the S. Brian Wilson Annex, a collection

 of articles, essays, photographs, magazines, films and critical research on Peace and Peace Activism in America.

 We need help sorting, indexing and filing resources.

 This nonprofit public library contains the archives for The Portland Alliance Newspaper, NAAME, Inc., and The Wordsmith Collection.